Strength and Conditioning

-Our full-time strength and conditioning coach works directly with all Varsity and JV teams and actively consults with our physical education department to design introductory training curricula for our Middle School PE classes.
-Our program has been recognized with the National Strength and Conditioning Association’s Strength of America award, and seven of our student-athletes have earned NSCA All-America honors.
+Our staff works with each of our 36 JV and Varsity teams in unison with our sports medicine department and sports program heads in efforts to implement the most effective and comprehensive training that is seamlessly integrated into the athletic experience.
+Our program has been recognized with the National Strength and Conditioning Association’s Strength of America award for the past 8 years, and 10 of our student-athletes have earned NSCA All-America honors.

 Our training philosophies are rooted in the study of kinesiology, exercise physiology, biomechanics, strength training, and sports nutrition.
 Training concepts include multi-dimensional and multi-planer movements that incorporate strength, balance, and flexibility for the purpose of improved dynamic movement.
 This type of training prepares the body for actual performance movements such as running, jumping, shuffling, and changing directions.